team142/jgrest/README.md

 ## Features

+### Complete & tested

+- Get one row
+- Get many rows by condition
+- Simple query
+- Complex query
+- Get all rows in a table

-### Completed
+### Completed but not fully tested

 - Insert a row
+- Update a row
 - Delete a row
-- Get all rows in a table

-### Next to be implemented

-- Single condition
-- Update a row

 ### Planned

+- Offsets & limits
+- IteratorAbstractor
+- Selected columns
-- Multiple conditions
+- Security token
-- Get a row by a condition
-- Get rows from a table by a simple query.
-- Get rows from a table by a complex query.